ward/run/_posts/2016-10-22-brussels-canal-run.md

 The course is pretty simple.
 You start along the canal and run along the canal for 1.7 km.
 You cross a bridge (some "elevation") and run back on the other side of the canal for 2 km.
 Cross another bridge (no elevation here) and run back to the finish.
-The longer distances just run it two and three times.
+The longer distances (i.e., the 8 and 12 km) just run it two and three times.

 One spot around the 2.7 km mark was a terrible bottleneck, everyone is forced into a small footpath where you can just barely overtake someone else if the